-Saurabh Handa - Mr. Handa is a mining professional with over fifteen years of diverse senior experience that includes finance, mergers and acquisitions and multi-jurisdictional public company disclosures.
-He is currently the Chief Financial Officer of Metalla Royalty & Streaming Ltd., a Director of Carbon Streaming Corporation, and the Principal of Handa Financial Consulting Inc. Previously, he was Chief Financial Officer of Titan Mining Corp., Vice President, Finance of Imperial Metals Corp., Chief Financial Officer of Meryllion Resources Corp., Chief Financial Officer of Yellowhead Mining Inc. and Controller for SouthGobi Resources Ltd. Mr. Handa also worked at Deloitte Vancouver in its audit and valuation practices, primarily with international mining clients.
+Saurabh Handa - Mr. Handa is a mining professional with over sixteen years of diverse senior experience that includes finance, mergers and acquisitions and multi-jurisdictional public company disclosures.
+He is considered an audit committee financial expert within the meaning of the applicable U.S. securities laws.
+He is currently the Chief Financial Officer of Metalla Royalty & Streaming Ltd., and the Principal of Handa Financial Consulting Inc. Previously, he was Chief Financial Officer of Titan Mining Corp., Vice President, Finance of Imperial Metals Corp., Chief Financial Officer of Meryllion Resources Corp., Chief Financial Officer of Yellowhead Mining Inc. and Controller for SouthGobi Resources Ltd. Mr. Handa also worked at Deloitte Vancouver in its audit and valuation practices, primarily with international mining clients.
 Mr. Handa serves as Audit Committee Chair of Carbon Streaming Corporation.
-He is considered an audit committee financial expert within the meaning of the applicable U.S. securities laws.

-Mr. Handa is a Chartered Professional Accountant and graduated with Honours from the University of British Columbia with a diploma in Accounting.
+Mr. Handa is a Chartered Professional Accountant ("CPA") and graduated with Honours from the University of British Columbia with a diploma in Accounting.
 Prior to joining the accounting profession, Mr. Handa obtained a Bachelor of Science degree in Genetics from the University of British Columbia and a diploma in Computer Systems from the British Columbia Institute of Technology.